TBD54566975/tbdex/protocol/README.md

 Currently non normative.

+# tbDEX Types
+## Messages
+Messages form exchanges between users and PFIs.
+## Resources
+A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc as above.
+A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.

 # Message Structure

 This is a high level description of the message structure.
-In certain implementations, some fields may be omitted as they are part of some external envelope when transmitting on the wire as a message payload (for example - `threadID` is part of a DWN message (aka `contextId`), or DIDComm message, or could be a HTTP header).
+In certain implementations, some fields may be omitted as they are part of some external envelope when transmitting on the wire as a message payload (for example - `record.threadID` is part of a DWN message, or DIDComm message, or could be a HTTP header).

 In any case, PFIs implementing this protocol should consider the fields below.